 Barbequed Bananas

-This is a dessert that you make partly on the barbeque grill, which is handy, as there are very few dessert recipes that involve actually using the barbeque.
-It's also a really good dessert, and not all that fattening -- only 5 Weight Watchers PointsPlus® per generous serving, which is pretty good as far as desserts go!
-This is a fun recipe for kids to make, with adult supervision, and can provide a good opportunity to tell them about barbeque safety.
+This is a dessert that you make partly on the barbeque grill, which is interesting, as there are very few dessert recipes that involve actually using the barbeque.
+This is also a fun recipe for kids to make (with adult supervision) and can provide an opportunity to introduce them to barbeque safety.

 Ingredients